Naviamold1/Discord-AI-Bot/README.md

 ## Usage

-After the setup simply send a message with a `trigger` word (which you set up in `config.ini` file) at the beginning to start talking with a bot
+After the setup simply send a message with a trigger word or on mention (which you set up in `config.ini` file) to start talking to a bot

 ## Author